 Give me all the Italian beach vibes.

-The Catania–Fontanarossa Airport connections Taormina to several European cities including Rome, Munich, Amsterdam, Venice and Berlin, to name a few.
+The Catania–Fontanarossa Airport connects Taormina to several European cities including Rome, Munich, Amsterdam, Venice and Berlin, to name a few.
 Most visitors land in Catania, and head straight away to Taormina, about an hour’s drive.
 You will find almost all major car rental agencies at this airport.
 If you’re road tripping through Sicily, and arrive by car, there is a multi-story paid parking garage located at the edge of town, a minute’s walk from the Corso Umberto.
 It’s possible to leave your car here the duration of your stay in Taormina.